moabdrabou/Conky_Desktop_Guru/README.md

 To have Conky launch automatically every time your system starts, create an autostart entry for it.
 The exact steps may vary slightly depending on your desktop environment, but generally, you'll add `conky -c ~/.config/conky/conky.conf` to your startup applications.

+🚀 1.
+Create the Launch Script (Optional but Recommended)

+It's best practice to use a small script to ensure a delay and verify the Conky process before launching.

+    Open your terminal and create a new script file in your home directory (e.g., conkystart.sh):
+    Bash

+nano ~/conkystart.sh

+Paste the following code into the file:
+Bash

+#!/bin/bash

+# Wait 10 seconds to ensure the desktop environment is loaded
+sleep 10

+# Check if Conky is already running, and kill it if it is
+killall conky

+# Launch Conky using your configuration file
+conky -c ~/.conky.conf &

+(Note: Replace ~/.conky.conf with the actual path to your configuration file if it's different.)

+Save and close the file (Ctrl+S, Ctrl+X in nano).

+Make the script executable:
+Bash

+    chmod +x ~/conkystart.sh

+⚙️ 2.
+Add the Script to Startup Applications

+Now you'll use the GNOME Startup Applications manager to run this script automatically.

+    Open the Startup Applications Preferences utility.
+You can do this by searching for "Startup Applications" in the Activities Overview (pressing the Super key or Windows key) or by running this command in the terminal:
+    Bash

+    gnome-session-properties

+    Click the Add button.

+    In the new window, enter the following details:

+        Name: Conky Starter (or any name you prefer)

+        Command: /home/yourusername/conkystart.sh (Replace yourusername with your actual Linux username).

+        Comment: Launches Conky with a delay

+    Click Add to save the entry.

+🔁 3.
+Restart and Test

+Log out and log back in, or restart your system.
+Conky should appear automatically after a short delay (10 seconds, as set in the script).

 Enjoy your enhanced desktop experience with Conky Desktop Guru!